bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 }
 ```

-`label` value of `_dir-` can be set to arbitrary alphanumeric label (`[a-zA-Z0-9]+` for
-example `LR` or `AP`) that can help users to distinguish between different
-files, but should not be used to infer any scanning parameters (such as phase
-encoding directions) of the corresponding sequence.
-Please rely only on the JSON
-file to obtain scanning parameters. \_epi files can be a 3D or 4D - in the
-latter case all timepoints share the same scanning parameters.
-To indicate which
-run is intended to be used with which functional or diffusion scan the
-IntendedFor field in the JSON file should be used.
+`label` value of `_dir-` can be set to arbitrary alphanumeric label (`[a-zA-Z0-9]+` for example `LR` or `AP` for left-right or anterior-posterior) that can help users to distinguish between different files, but should not be used to infer any scanning parameters (such as phase encoding directions) of the corresponding sequence.
+Please rely only on the JSON file to obtain scanning parameters. `\_epi` files can be a 3D or 4D - in the latter case all timepoints share the same scanning parameters.
+To indicate which run is intended to be used with which functional or diffusion scan the `IntendedFor` field in the JSON file should be used.

 ### B1+ fieldmaps

+Similarly to the B0 fieldmaps, data acquired to correct intensity inhomogeneities due the RF transmit field pattern can come in different forms.
+The current version of this standard considers two different scenarios.

+#### Case 1: DREAM method

 Template: